-History relates that in 1948 the Prior of the Charterhouse found the old perfume formulae and, upon obtaining permission from the Pope, revealed them to a chemist from Piemonte in the North of Italy, and thus created the smallest perfume laboratory in the world, calling it "Carthusia", i.e. “Charterhouse".
+History tells that in 1948 the Prior of the Charterhouse found the old perfume formulae and, with the permission of the Pope, revealed them to a chemist from Piemonte in the North of Italy, and thus created the smallest perfume laboratory in the world, calling it "Carthusia", i.e. “Charterhouse".

 Today Carthusia has put into practice its centuries-old knowledge in order to develop a culture of perfume unique in the world.
-Over the years, it has refined its mastery over the olfactory senses, perfecting and structuring its discernment of essences, in order to grant patrons the purest and most titillating emotions.
-Nowadays, as was done in the past, all stages of production are carried out by hand to guarantee accurate application of the natural methods involved, and the exquisite care of traditional craftsmanship.
+Over the years, it has refined its mastery about the olfactory sense, refining and structuring its comprehension of essences, in order to grant to those who choose its fragrances the purest and most intense emotions.
+Nowadays, as in the past, all stages of production are carried out by hands to guarantee the accurate application of the natural methods involved and the precious care of traditional craftsmanship.

 All Carthusia fragrances have a hidden yet indivisible bond with Capri.
-The feelings and moods inherent in Carthusia products are the result of zealous and professional research into components derived exclusively from Capri's environment.
-These ingredients meet, mix and match in the Carthusia laboratories, producing unique harmonies of scents that beget perfumes as exceptional as the island from which they come.
+The feelings and emotions of Carthusia products are the result of dedicated and professional research into components derived exclusively from Capri's environment.
+These ingredients meet, mix and match in the Carthusia laboratories, producing unique harmonies of scents that create perfumes as great as the island from which they come.

-The symbol of the firm, a beautiful work in liberty style, was created in 1948 by the painter Mario Laboccetta.
+The symbol of the company, a beautiful work in liberty style, was created in 1948 by the painter Mario Laboccetta.
 It portrays a "flower siren" that brings to mind the surreal and mythological landscapes of Capri's heritage.
-She appears to be in the midst of an evolution, blooming with myriad colorful flovers, from wich Carthusia perfumes flow, achieving a logo wich recalls both art and nature in all their forms.
+She appears to be in the midst of an evolution, blooming with a myriad of colorful flowers, from which Carthusia perfumes descend, achieving a logo which recalls both art and nature in all their forms.